rameshvasudevaiah/QuoteUi/README.md

 ## Building for production

-To optimize the allianzQuoteMonoGradle application for production, run:
+To optimize the QuoteMonoGradle application for production, run:

     ./gradlew -Pprod clean bootRepackage